bkesterbyld/sitewire/content/pages/index.md

       - title: Review and approve with optional help from our remote inspectors
         content: >
           Draw requests are tracked across both onsite and borrower self-inspections.
-Our staff of indpendent, licensed GCs review borrower self-inspections and relay their findings to your team within 2-4 hours.
+Independent, licensed GCs review borrower
+          self-inspections and relay their findings to your team within 2-4 hours.
         actions: []
         image: /images/inspection.png
         image_alt: Hybrid Inspections by Licensed GCs